hoseungme/flickable-scroll/README.md

-# flick-touch-scroll
+# flicking-scroller

-A flickable HTML touch scrolling
+A flickable web scroller